SerratedSharp/CSharpWasmRecipes/README.md

 ### Passing Arrays to Event Handlers

 TODO: Demonstrate limitation and workaround for passing arrays through events.

+Actions passed as parameters to JS methods cannot have an array parameter.
+Instead we pass a JSObject reference to a type holding the array and then use a seperate interop call to retrieve an array.

 See workaround of passing a JSObject, then decomposing the object into an array in a separate call: https://github.com/SerratedSharp/SerratedJQ/blob/d2406a1b94334f6fc3ceba422e74f25d289004bb/SerratedJQLibrary/JSInteropHelpers/EmbeddedFiles/JQueryProxy.js#L67